AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit2.md

   depth = d;
  }

- // constructor used when no dimensions
+ // constructor with no parameters specified
  Box()
  {
   width = 0;